When we gather for worship, we connect with believers everywhere.

 When we serve others and address social issues that affect the common good, we live out our Christian faith.

-St. James Radio
+St. James DVD

 St. James Lutheran Church